MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-site-creation.md

 2. In the left pane, under **Admin centers**, select **SharePoint**.
 (You might need to select **Show all** to see the list of admin centers.)

-3. If the classic SharePoint admin center appears, click **Try it now** to open the new SharePoint admin center.
+3. If the classic SharePoint admin center appears, select **Open it now** at the top of the page to open the new SharePoint admin center. .

 4. In the left pane of the new SharePoint admin center, select **Settings**, and then select **Site creation**.